nerometa/nullboard/README.md

-# Nullboard
+# Nullishboard

-Nullboard is a minimalist take on a kanban board / a task list manager, designed to be compact, readable and quick in use.
+Nullishboard is my personal fork of Nullboard, a minimalist take on a kanban board / a task list manager, designed to be compact, readable and quick in use.

 https://nullboard.io/preview